-Montenegro: Distribution unbundling a positive signal for new suppliers16.
-May 2016. / SEE Energy News
+Montenegro: Distribution unbundling a positive signal for new suppliers, SEE Energy News

 Besides power utility EPCG, that was public supplier until the adoption of the new Energy Law, only Montenegro Bonus performed supply activity, and supplied Aluminium Combine KAP until March this year.